-The capacity (or ``harmonic'' or ``electrostatic'' or ``Newtonian'' capacity) of a compact set $K \subset \R^n$, $n \geq 3$, is defined as where $\omega_{n-1}$ is the hypersurface area of the unit $(n-1)$-sphere.
-If $\partial K$ is sufficiently regular (e.g., a $C^1$ hypersurface), then there exists a unique harmonic function on $\R^n \setminus K$, equaling 1 on $\partial K$ and approaching 0 at infinity, such that
+where $\omega_{n-1}$ is the hypersurface area of the unit $(n-1)$-sphere.
+This notion is also called the harmonic, electrostatic, or Newtonian capacity.
+If $\partial K$ is sufficiently regular (e.g., a $C^1$ hypersurface), then there exists a unique harmonic function $u$ on $\R^n \setminus K$, equalling 1 on $\partial K$ and approaching 0 at infinity, such that

 for any surface $S$ enclosing $\partial K$.
 For example, a ball of radius $r$ has capacity equal to $r^{n-2}$.
 Capacity is monotone under set inclusion and enjoys nice measure-theoretic properties, such as inner and outer regularity \cite{EG}.
-Geometrically, it can be bounded below by the volume radius of $K$ and, if $\partial K$ is convex, bounded above in terms of the total mean curvature of $\partial K$ \cite{PS}.
+Geometrically, it can be bounded below by the volume radius $\left(\frac{n\vol(K)}{\omega_{n-1}}\right)^{\frac{1}{n}}$ of $K$ (due to Poincar\'e--Faber--Szeg\"o) and, if $\partial K$ is convex, bounded above in terms of the total mean curvature of $\partial K$ (due to Szeg\"o) \cite{PS}.

 Capacity also makes sense with an analogous definition in complete Riemannian manifolds, such as asymptotically flat manifolds.
 (Without some control on the asymptotics, however, the capacity could be zero for every compact set.)
 It is natural to ask how capacity behaves along a converging sequence of Riemannian manifolds.
-For example, it is not difficult to show that if $M$ is a smooth manifold equipped with a sequence of complete Riemannian metrics $g_i$, and $g_i$ converges uniformly (i.e, in $C^0$) on compact sets to a Riemannian metric $g$, then for any compact set $K \subset M$,
+For example, it is not difficult to show that if $M$ is a smooth manifold equipped with a sequence of complete Riemannian metrics $\{g_i\}$, and $g_i$ converges uniformly (i.e, in $C^0$) on compact sets to a Riemannian metric $g$, then for any compact set $K \subset M$,

-More generally, an analogous statement holds for a sequence of complete Riemannian manifolds converging in the pointed $C^0$ Cheeger--Gromov sense.
-In fact, strict inequality can hold.
+More generally, an analogous statement holds for a sequence of complete Riemannian manifolds converging in the pointed $C^0$ Cheeger--Gromov sense (see Appendix A).
+In fact, strict inequality can hold (see Section \ref{sec_examples}).
 This upper semicontinuity of capacity contrasts sharply with two other natural notions of the ``size'' of $K$, the volume and perimeter, which are of course continuous under $C^0$ convergence of the background metrics.
-This different behavior of capacity springs from its non-local nature, specifically its dependence on the geometry ``at infinity.''
+This different behavior of capacity in the case of $C^0$ convergence springs from its non-local nature, specifically its dependence on the geometry ``at infinity.''

-The aim of this paper is to study capacity in lower regularity background spaces and in particular to analyze its behavior under lower-regularity convergence.